yaskovdev/blog/_posts/2018-03-19-bullet-proof-way-to-make-sure-you-are-hiring-a-specialist.md

 ### To Summarize

-Reading books is an essential part of professional growing.
+Reading books is an essential part of professional growth.
 If a person claims he is a specialist and cannot name at least one book on the topic, he lies.

 What about you?
 How much books on your speciality did you read?